AmberC0209/PaddleX/docs/module_usage/tutorials/cv_modules/semantic_segmentation.en.md

 </tr>
 </tbody>
 </table>
-> ❗ The above list features the **2 core models** that the image classification module primarily supports.
-In total, this module supports **18 models**.
+> ❗ The above list features the <b>2 core models</b> that the image classification module primarily supports.
+In total, this module supports <b>18 models</b>.
 The complete list of models is as follows:

 <details>
    <summary> 👉Model List Details</summary>